rahimnagori/react-journey/README.md

 - We should avoid using cdn and install it as a dependency.
 - Loading images is a costly work.
 - To make the application older browser compatible, use browserslist package.
-Refer: https://browserslist.dev/ -
+Refer: https://browserslist.dev/
+- npx command is used to exectute a package.
+- React element is an object created using React.createElement().
+When this element is rendered on DOM then it become HTML.
+- UI that changes based on data from API those UI is called 'Config Driven UI'.
+-

 ## npm init